flamholz/carboxecoli/README.md

 # Carbox*E. coli*

-Source code for data analysis and figures from "Functional reconstitution of a bacterial CO<sub>2</sub> concentrating mechanism in *E. coli*" by Avi I. Flamholz, Eli Dugan, Cecilia Blikstad, Shmuel Gleizer, Roee Ben-Nissan, Shira Amram, Niv Antonovsky, Sumedha Ravishankar, Elad Noor, Arren Bar-Even, Ron Milo, and David F. Savage.
+Source code for data analysis and figures from **Functional reconstitution of a bacterial CO<sub>2</sub> concentrating mechanism in** ***E. coli*** by Avi I. Flamholz, Eli Dugan, Cecilia Blikstad, Shmuel Gleizer, Roee Ben-Nissan, Shira Amram, Niv Antonovsky, Sumedha Ravishankar, Elad Noor, Arren Bar-Even, Ron Milo, and David F. Savage.
 This codebase assumes you are running Python 3+ and have Jupyter Notebook and/or Jupyter Lab installed.

 ## Dependencies